andylvua/myshell/README.md

 When `myshell` starts, it initializes essential configurations:
 - Initializes internal environment variables from its own environment.
 - Loads command history from the history file.
 Its path is determined by the build system.
-- Initializes the job control, e.g. sets up signal handlers, etc.
+- Initializes the job control, e.g., sets up signal handlers, etc.
 - Sets up other necessary configurations.

 **Main Loop**